-- Ensure tractor is on level surface.
+- Be sure tractor is on level surface.

-- · Oil will drain more freely when warm.
+- Oil will drain more freely when warm.

 - Catch oil in a suitable container.

-- Remove oil fill cap/dipstick.
+- 1. Remove oil fill cap/dipstick.
 Be careful not to allow dirt to enter the engine when changing oil.

 - Slide oil drain extension from the docking position on the engine blower housing and extend outward from engine.